Hi, I’m Joel aan ‘t Goor, and I’d like to share a bit of my story with you.

 At the same time, I noticed that my success and the feeling that I was on top of the world didn’t seem to make me much happier.

-I’d gathered a group of hard-working and successful CEOs and entrepreneurs around me, and when I really took a good look at them, they weren’t at all happier than average, either.
+I’d gathered a group of hard-working and successful CEOs and entrepreneurs around me, and when I really took a good look at them, they weren’t any happier than average, either.

 Many of them seemed to be quite lonely deep inside, and not only because it’s lonely at the top.
 It often seemed the other way around as well.
 Weren’t they pursuing success in all its forms to push away feelings of loneliness and emptiness?
 And if I was very honest with myself, didn’t that also apply to me?

 Ten years after Lisbon, I had to conclude that running away from the void was no longer working for me.
 What was I actually doing?
 All of a sudden, all those questions that had always preoccupied me came rushing back again: What am I doing this for?
 What do I really find important in this life?
 What do I really want to commit to?
-Who am I, actually?
+Who, really, am I?

 The feelings of emptiness and loneliness have disappeared.
-Instead of nothing having meaning, everything has meaning now.
+Now, instead of nothing having meaning, everything has meaning.
 As a result, my life is getting richer and more beautiful by the day.

 I have become happier, more optimistic, and, above all, contented as a result.
 Who I am and what I do have a place, and I have a sense of Purpose in particular.
 I have made a number of very conscious choices which have helped me enormously in this respect.
 They have given the undercurrent of my life more purpose and direction.
 That sense of Purpose doesn’t come from thin air.
 You have to develop a feel for it.